Uniaxial stress study of spin and charge stripes in La$_{1.875}$Ba$_{0.125}$CuO$_{4}$ by $^{139}$La NMR and $^{63}$Cu NQR: Appendix D: Calculation of the Landau free energy model

-where $\Psi_{B_\text{2g}}^{2}$ represents an emergent spin order which transforms as a $B_\text{2g}$ irreducible representation of a $D_\text{4h}$ point group, and $\Phi_{B_\text{2g}}$, a structural order parameter, taken to be temperature independent for reasons listed in the article.
+\end{widetext} where $\Psi_{B_\text{2g}}^{2}$ represents an emergent spin order which transforms as a $B_\text{2g}$ irreducible representation of a $D_\text{4h}$ point group, and $\Phi_{B_\text{2g}}$ a structural order parameter taken to be temperature independent for reasons listed in the article.
 All the contributions contain the lowest order terms in order parameters, with coupling constants expressed as $\alpha_1$, $\alpha_2$, $\beta$, $\gamma$ and $\delta$. $a$ and $b$ ($a, b >0$) are the standard Landau expansion parameters.
 The last, elastic energy contribution, sets the strains as a function of the applied uniaxial stress.
-At the minimum of the total free energy in the absence of the spin/structural order, $F_{\sigma}$ must be precisely equal to the quadratic form in strains $F_{\epsilon}$.

-We can find the equilibrium strain as a solution to the set of minimization conditions $\frac{\partial F}{\partial \epsilon_i} = 0$ given for all the symmetric and antisymmetric combinations of the strain.
-Evaluating the solution at $\sigma_\text{[100]} = 0$~GPa or $\sigma_\text{[110]} = 0$~GPa implies the emergence of spontaneous strains when the system enters a spin-ordered phase:
+At the minimum of the total free energy in the absence of the spin/structural order, $F_{\sigma}$ must be exactly equal to the quadratic form~in~strains~$F_{\varepsilon}$.\\ We can find the equilibrium strain as a solution to the set of minimization conditions $\frac{\partial F}{\partial \varepsilon_i} = 0$ given for all the symmetric and antisymmetric combinations of the strain.
+Evaluating the solution at $\sigma_\text{[100]} = 0$~GPa or $\sigma_\text{[110]} = 0$~GPa implies the emergence of spontaneous strains when the system enters an ordered phase:

 Introduction of the equilibrium strain into the free energy model and minimization with respect to the order parameter $\Psi_{B_\text{2g}}$ results in a third order polynomial in $\Psi_{B_\text{2g}}$, with a single real solution.
 One may argue that the complex solutions to the order parameters are standard; however, we must disregard them as we have taken $\Psi_{B_\text{2g}}$ as the order magnitude, and we have allowed for a linear coupling in $\Psi_{B_\text{2g}}$.
 Therefore, such a solution would yield a non-physical complex free energy.